lm3003/Market/README.txt

 3. Start the RMI registry using command: % rmiregistry 2096& (where 2096 is the port that I've used for running my application)

-4. Start the server using the following command: % java -cp ".:mysql-connector.jar" -Djava.security.policy=policy MarketServer
+4. Server is setup on Machine01(in-csci-rrpc01.cs.iupui.edu).
+Start the server on machine01 using the following command: % java -cp ".:mysql-connector.jar" -Djava.security.policy=policy MarketServer
 The server should be up and running now to accept client requests

-5. Run the client using the following command: %  java -cp ".:mysql-connector.jar" -Djava.security.policy=policy ApplicationStartup
+5. Run the clients (multiple clients from machine02 to machine05) using the following command: %  java -cp ".:mysql-connector.jar" -Djava.security.policy=policy ApplicationStartup

 Login view is displayed on the screen